cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-01-15-jasmin-updates-new-cluster-and-maintenance-day.md

 ## Closure of LOTUS standard partitions

-All LOTUS standard partitions (queues) will be closed on **Tuesday 18th January at 16:00**: job submissions to these will be rejected but any pending or running jobs will proceed until completion.
+All LOTUS standard partitions (queues) will be closed on **Tuesday 18th February at 16:00**: job submissions to these will be rejected but any pending or running jobs will proceed until completion.
 The equivalent resources on LOTUS2 are as follows:

 - for "short-serial-4hr" jobs, use partition `standard` and QoS `short`
 - for "short-serial" jobs, use the partition `standard` and QoS `standard`